 PGCE Student Experiences - Full Time Programme

-We recently asked some of our current students on our full-time - PGCE (PCET) Programme to tell us about their experience of the course so far and this is what they said;
+We asked some of our recent students on our full-time PGCE (PCET) Programme to tell us about their experience of the course:

 Samuel Reilly is a current student teacher on the full-time PGCE (PCET) Programme.